PauloPhagula/site/_drafts/2017-01-12-mysql-perils.md

 +----+------------+-------------+
 ```

-Because MySQL doesn't enforce the usage the correct behavior of GROUP By we can
+Because MySQL doesn't enforce the usage the correct behavior of `GROUP BY` we can
 easily accidentally return incorrect data, such as above.
 Luckily this behavior
-has been corrected by default since version 5.7 with the mode `only_full_group_by`
+has been corrected by default since version 5.7 with the mode `ONLY_FULL_GROUP_BY`.
+Setting your SQL mode to include it sort things out for you you.

 ## Data Truncations